sysdiglabs/charts/charts/kspm-collector/README.md

 For installation instructions, see [Install Agent Components on Kubernetes](https://docs.sysdig.com/en/docs/installation/sysdig-secure/install-agent-components/kubernetes/).

-## Verify the integrity and origin
+## Verify the Integrity and Origin

-Sysdig Helm Charts are signed so users can verify the integrity and origin of each chart, the steps are as follows:
+Sysdig Helm Charts are signed so you can verify the integrity and origin of each chart.
+To verify the chart:

 ### Import the Public Key